 Scavenger hunts are the perfect tool to get students to use their creativity and critical thinking skills in a virtual setting.
 They also allow students to get up and move around, adding some variety and exercise to their virtual school day.

-Academics isn’t the only thing school provides for students.
+Academics aren't the only thing schools provide for students.
 The social aspect of public school is vital to a child’s development.
 But even in the remote setting, there are activities that allow students to connect with each other and build friendships through the screen.
-Here are a few ideas to get you started:
+Here are a few ideas to get you started.

 Music is directly linked with our sense of identity, especially as teenagers.
 Encourage your students to each add a song of their choice to a classroom playlist, and have each student explain why they chose their specific song and what it means to them.